 Collisions Between Trains And Motor Vehicles

-In train accident cases, if it can be proven that the rail company was in some way responsible for the accident, such as a failure to obey rail speed limits or failure to replace a faulty crossing gate, there may be legal liability to the injured person.
+In train accident cases where the rail company is found negligent in some way, such as a failure to follow speed limits or replace faulty crossing gates, the company may be found liable for injuries.

 In A Train Accident?
 Protect Your Rights